 If your wife is a stay-at-home mom (SAHM), she might like to get out of the house.
 She works at home, and going out might be her breath of fresh air!

 My wife and I had our anniversary the week after our second child was born.
-So, taking her out to a fancy spot was out of the question and she is a SAHM, so an in-home date wasn’t appealing.
+Taking her out to a fancy spot was out of the question and she is a SAHM, so an in-home date also not appealing.

 What we ended up doing was driving to a local park.
 The park was within walking distance, but it was better not to push it that soon after birth.
 We left our eldest with a sitter and brought our newborn with us.
 The park overlooked a harbor area and faced west.
 There wasn’t a restaurant in the city with a better view than this park.
 I bought a bottle of wine (a trademark of our anniversaries) and threw together a simple meal of egg salad sandwiches, cheese, and crackers, which all traveled well.

 The date went great!
-She had the freedom to nurse when she needed to, it didn’t push her physically, and we could enjoy our newest baby and each other.
+She had the freedom to nurse when she needed to, it didn’t push her physically, and we could enjoy our newest baby playing on the grass and each other at the same time.
 I learned from this first test run and improved on it for another anniversary (six months after our third was born):

 a.
 Pre-scout the park before date night.